La Guerra di Troja (1961)

-Steve Reeves stars in a genuinely epic Historical Peplum about the legendary Battle of Troy.
+Steve Reeves and John Drew Barrymore star in a genuinely epic Historical Peplum.
 New Entertainment World German R2 DVD.

 The Film

-Lesser known director Giorgio Ferroni does some solid work here, giving the battle scenes a real epic feel and he is helped by an obviously well funded project that permits a full size wooden horse, two large encampments, and an impressive cast of extras - although it takes some good direction to show off such assets, something that fortunately this film has.
-The soundtrack from Michelangelo Antonioni regular Giovanni Fusco, is typical Epic stuff, with some nice choral work that we often associate with Ancient Greece.
+Lesser known director Giorgio Ferroni does some solid work here, giving the battle scenes a real epic feel and he is helped by an obviously well funded project that permits a full size wooden horse, two large encampments and an impressive cast of extras - although it takes some good direction to show off such assets, something that fortunately this film has.
+The soundtrack from Michelangelo Antonioni regular Giovanni Fusco, is typical epic stuff, with some of the nice choral themes that are often associated Ancient Greece.

 As usual Steve Reeves takes the lead role, the musclebound American actor has regrown his Hercules beard this time around and we get another typically strong performance from him in a more dialogue based role than normal.
 Fellow American John Drew Barrymore is cast as the intellegent Ulysses, a relatively minor role for an imported actor to play, it suggests that the producers considered giving the film an Odessy inspired sequel.
 Warner Bentivegna gives a very effectively dislikable performance as Paris, while Nello Pazzafini and Mimmo Palmara should be instantly recognisable to fans of the Peplum and Spaghetti Westerns.